What is a cancellation policy?

-The supplier can create one or more rules and apply them to the products they should be applied to.
-Each rule can contain more than one step e.g. customer gets 50% refunded if he cancels 48 hours prior to departure and customer gets 25% refunded if he cancels less than 24 hours prior to departure.
+The supplier can create one or more cancellation policy rules and apply them to the each product.
+Each rule can contain more than one step.

 To create cancellation policy select “Products" from the top bar and "Cancellation Policies” from the drop-down menu.